 You cannot legally buy or install the older non-restrictive fixtures in the United States, so any time you update any faucet, toilet, or showerhead you are automatically saving water.
 Older toilets used as much as 7 gallons per flush.
 The new ones cannot use more than 1.6 gallons by law.

 Sink faucets can use no more than 2.2 gallons of water per minute (gpm).
 A WaterSense®-qualified faucet can use just 1.5 gpm in a bathroom, and 1.8 gpm in a kitchen.
-Faucets installed in commercial restrooms may allow not more than 0.5 gpm.
+Faucets installed in commercial restrooms are allowed no more than 0.5 gpm.

 Some states and localities mandate even lower flow.
 The maximum flow rate of a lavatory faucet allowed in California is 1.2 gpm and just 1.8 gpm from a showerhead after July 2018.
 Colorado requires that all bathroom faucets meet WaterSense guidelines of 1.5 gpm.
 Georgia makes it a criminal offense to install an unqualified faucet.